-Jain University’s Aniket Waghmare sparring his way to success in Karate
+Jain (Deemed-to-be University) ’s Aniket Waghmare sparring his way to success in Karate

 Aniket Waghmare receiving the runners up trophy in the tenth All India Kumite Open Championship organized by Universal Martial Arts Trust